Hypoglycemia Diet Plan: Best & Worst Foods to Manage it Well

 What triggers hypoglycemia?

-Diabetes is a very common cause behind hypoglycemia.
+Diabetes is a very common cause of hypoglycemia.
 Moreover, too much insulin production in your body or diabetes medications can lower your blood glucose levels, leading to hypoglycemia.
 It can also occur if you do not eat enough food after taking a diabetes medication or do too much exercise than you normally do.

 Last Updated on by Dr. Damanjit Duggal